BBVA/apicheck/docs/developers.md

 ### Progressing data through pipeline

-This file must progress through tools pipeline.
-The idea is that not only the first tool in the pipe receive the information, also the ending tools must receive it.
+The information must progress through all the tools involved in the processing pipeline.
+Eventually each tool can add or modify information as it is processing it.

 ### Body encoding

-The body key is encoded as base64.
-The reason is to allow to put inside any kind of data, no only text: images, random binary files, JSON...
+The content of the body key should be encoded as base64, this way all kind of data such as images, binary content, formatted text ... could be included.

-This mind that *tools that receives the JSON must decode this field*.
+This means that *tools that receives and/or produces this JSON format must decode/encode this field*.

-### The '_meta'
+### The '\_meta'

-So this file must progress between each pipeline step.
-Each tool can add their results or something else at *_meta* key.
-This key is a free field that tools can fill.
+As the information goes down through the pipeline tools can add some metadata to the JSON document by using the *_meta* key.
+This key is a container in wich tools can add information by adding they own keys.

 <a id="one-line-format"></a>
-### One JSON line format
+### One line JSON

-The above example is not really valid for data for APICheck data format.
+The preceding examples are not directly usable as they include special characters.
+In order to be used in APICheck the JSON document must be written as *One JSON per line*.
+In the above example the document will be transformed

-To be APICheck compliant the JSON must be represented as: *One JSON per line*.
-The above example should be represented as:
+to:

 ```json
 {"_meta": null, "request": {"url": "https://nvd.nist.gov/", "method": "get", "headers": {"User-Agent": "curl/7.54.0", "Accept": "*/*"}, "body": "ewogICAgInVzZXJuYW1lIjogIm1lQG1lLmNvbSIsCiAgICAicGFzc3dvcmQiOiAia3NrbGFzZGYiCn0K"}, "response": {"status": 200, "reason": "Ok", "headers": {}, "body": "ewogICAgInVzZXJuYW1lIjogIm1lQG1lLmNvbSIsCiAgICAicGFzc3dvcmQiOiAia3NrbGFzZGYiCn0K"}}
 ```

-The reason to do that is to allow data streaming.
-JSON is not a format that was designed for streaming.
-To overcome this limitation and allow to send more than 1 data in a pipeline, and having in count that tools will read from stdin, they will read line by line the standard system input.
-So, each time they read a line they will be reading a complete data from previous step.
+The reason of using this format is to allow data streaming.
+JSON was not designed for streaming, so to overcome this limitation and allow to send more than 1 data unit (or document) in a pipeline, this way tools reading from stdin can read line by line obtaining each time a whole information unit.

-Example of 3 input data:
+An example for a stream 3 input data itmes could be:

 ```console
 $ cat 3_apicheck_data.json